What Is Catnip & Is It Safe for My Cat?A quick Q&A on the good and misunderstood about catnip.

 What exactly is catnip?

-Catnip, or Nepeta cataria, is one of 250 herbs from the mint family.
+Catnip, or Nepeta cataria, is one of 250 species of mint.1

 Why does it make one of my cats crazy and not even affect my other cat?